dojo/docs/dojox/fx.rst

 These are the animations provided by calling ``dojo.require("dojox.fx");``

-* `dojox.fx.wipeTo <dojox/fx/wipeTo>`_ - allows you to wipe a node to a specific height or width
+* :ref:`dojox.fx.wipeTo <dojox/fx/wipeTo>` - allows you to wipe a node to a specific height or width
 * dojox.fx.sizeTo - animates a node about it's center to a defined width and height
 * dojox.fx.slideBy - slide a node by a defined offset
 * dojox.fx.crossFade - conveniently fade two nodes simultaneously
 * dojox.fx.highlight - highlights a node for a short timespan
 * dojox.fx.fadeTo - fade a node to a defined opacity

-Additionally, dojox.fx includes the Dojo Core `animations <dojo/fx>`_, and creates aliases to them in the dojox.fx namespace.
+Additionally, dojox.fx includes the Dojo Core :ref:`animations <dojo/fx>`, and creates aliases to them in the dojox.fx namespace.
 For instance:

 .. code-block :: javascript